Hoya skötselråd, porslinsblomma

 Propagation of porcelain flower

-Hoya cuttings
+Hoya cutting

 Hoya's relationship with ants.